 Step One:

 Begin by cutting a piece of cardboard that fit the width of the back.
 Cut a slit in the top edge and bottom edge of the cardboard.
 Slide ribbon or webbing in the slits and hot glue or staple them to themselves.
 Use some old backpack webbing and staple or hot glue in place to go around his arms.
-You could use hot glue instead of staples…we just went for quick!Step 2:
+You could use hot glue instead of staples…we just went for quick!Making rocket jet pack diy with upcycled materials

 Step 3: